LukeShortCloud/rootpages/src/ansible.rst

 -  Ansible Container directory structure:

-   -  container.yml = An Ansible file that mirrors Docker Compose syntax is used to define how to create the Docker container.
+   -  container.yml = An Ansible file that mirrors Docker Compose syntax is used to define how to create the docker container.
 Common settings include the image to use, ports to open, commands to run, etc.
    -  ansible-requirements.txt = Python dependencies to install for